-The FWC is Australia's national workplace relations tribunal.
-They set minimum national employment standards (NES) and minimum wages in awards.
+FWC sets the minimum national employment standards (NES) and minimum wages in awards.
 If you have a dispute with an employee that involves a dismissal, that worker may be entitled to seek a remedy from FWC amongst other places.

-SafeWork provides advice on improving work health and safety, provide licences and registrations for dangerous work and they also investigate workplace incidents and enforce work health and safety laws.
+SafeWork provides advice on improving work health and safety, licences and registrations for dangerous work and they also investigate workplace incidents and enforce work health and safety laws.

-You may need to contact insurers to comply with your lease or any other another legal contract.
+You may need to contact insurers to comply with your lease or any other legal contract.
 Insurance may include public liability, professional indemnity, glass, contents and plant and equipment.

 Here's a list of some useful contracts to have drafted early on:

-Do you know someone that's considering leaving their 9 to 5 to launch a startup ?
+Do you know someone that's leaving their 9 to 5 to launch a startup ?
 Feel free to share this article.